 We issue non-cash share-based awards with service-based vesting conditions.
 For equity awards that vest based on a service condition, the non-cash share-based compensation expense is recognised on a straight-line basis over the requisite service period.

-We measure share options granted to employees and members of our Board of Directors for their services as Directors based on the fair value on the date of the grant.
 We have only issued share options with service-based vesting conditions and record the expense for these awards using the straight-line method.